KanchanaKumudini/Buffer-Overflow/README.md

-# Buffer-Overflow
+# Buffer-Overflow Writeup
 Stack Based Buffer Overflow
+This writeup is based on the Stack Buffer Overflow Video

-How to disable memory randomisation
+How to disable memory randomization, enable core dumps?